sst/guide/_chapters/add-a-create-note-api.md

 };
 ```

-Next, we are going to write the API to get a note given it's id.
+Next, we are going to write the API to get a note given its' id.